Indonesian parliamentary committee finishes deliberating contentious jobs bill

 Global investors have been watching closely to see if the bill gets watered down in parliamentary debates, as Southeast Asia’s largest economy tries to compete for manufacturing investment relocating from China.

-In a hearing late on Saturday, representatives from seven out of nine factions in the legislation committee approved the bill to be brought to a parliamentary vote, while two factions rejected.
+In a hearing on Saturday, which ended a few hours before midnight, representatives from seven out of nine factions in the legislation committee approved the bill to be brought to a parliamentary vote, while two factions rejected.

 “This bill will support de-bureaucratisation and efficiency,” Airlangga said in the televised hearing.

-Workers and activists have been holding rallies to protest the bill since the government brought it to parliament in February, but recent demonstrations have been relatively small due to coronavirus outbreak-induced movement restrictions.
+Workers opposing the bill argued the legislation would be a “red carpet for investors, widening the power of the oligarchy” by not only hurting labour protection, but also taking away lands from farmers and indigenious communities, according to the coalition’s statement.

-Workers argue the bill favours business at the expense of workers, while environmentalists worry changing rules on the need for environmental studies may lead to ecological disasters.
+Greenpeace campaigner Arie Rompas, addressing a separate news briefing on Sunday, said his group was reviewing legal actions it could take if parliament passes the bill into law.
+Green groups have criticised the bill’s provisions that relax environmental study requirements for investors, which they said could lead to ecological disasters.

-Government officials insist the bill is necessary to attract investment and create jobs.
+Government officials have insisted the bill would not hurt labour protection nor the environment and that it is necessary to attract investment and create jobs.

 Our Standards: The Thomson Reuters Trust Principles.